Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 nodes are created, they're created correctly so that searches for the same versions continue converging to the same entries in the log.

-To monitor a key, users maintain a small amount of state: map from a version counter, to an entry in the log where looking up the search key in the prefix tree at that entry yields the given version.
+To monitor a key, users maintain a small amount of state: a map from a version counter, to an entry in the log where looking up the search key in the prefix tree at that entry yields the given version.
 Users initially populate this map by setting a version of the key that they've looked up, to map to the entry